Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 At the beginning of the fourth century CE, changes were made to the synagogue structure (the mosaic was only repaired).
 The central doorway was blocked in the northern wall and became the niche where the Holy Ark stood.
 In addition, the building area was divided using columns to the main hall and two elongated spaces to the south and east.

-In the middle of the fifth century CE, the synagogue was rebuilt (the building we see today).
-It included a hall that was bounded by three elongated spaces.
-Near the northern wall, the Holy Arc was placed.
-And there was a rectangular stage in front of him.
+The synagogue was rebuilt in the middle of the fifth century CE (the building we see today).
+It included a hall bounded by three elongated spaces.
+The Holy Arc was placed near the northern wall, with a rectangular stage in front of him.
 Also, the mosaic floor was installed in the hall, and a dedication inscription was in the western space.

-The Jewish settlements and the synagogue were destroyed in the fire.
-And a bundle of coins wrapped in cloth was discovered in the courtyard of a house near the synagogue.
+The Jewish settlement and synagogue were destroyed in the fire.
+A bundle of coins wrapped in cloth was discovered in the courtyard of a house near the synagogue.
 Those coins are from the days of Emperor Justinian.
 During the beginning of Emperor Justinian’s rule, Jews suffered from persecution.
 In light of these facts, scientists conclude that the settlement and the synagogue were destroyed by that wave of persecution at around 530 CE.

 Source: translated from the official booklet.